williamahartman/rollerTest/README.md

 The application allows you to view the states of the axes and buttons, as well as test vibration.
 The application supports controllers being connected as it runs.

+The program has only been tested on Linux, but might work properly on OSX and Windows.

-The application may not work correctly due to this bug: https://bugzilla.libsdl.org/show_bug.cgi?id=2309 To fix this, recompile SDL after applying the diff attached to the page.
+The application may not work correctly due to this SDL bug: https://bugzilla.libsdl.org/show_bug.cgi?id=2309 To fix this, recompile SDL after applying the diff attached to the page.

 gamecontrollerdb.txt comes from gabomdq's repo here: https://github.com/gabomdq/SDL_GameControllerDB